oguimbal/jcool-docs/mediation/push-mediation.md

 ==> wrapper Typescript
 await api.createDispute({
-      // tells justice.cool which options to use
+      // which options to use
       features: [JCoolFeature.LetMeCheckBeforeSending]
+      // which sequence to start with for this dispute, here mediation
+      startAt: JcoolEntry.Mediation
       // how claims will be created/deleted
       updateMode: UpdateMode.Auto
       // how contracts will be signed